The Costa Rica Digital Nomad Visa is finally available!

 When will Costa Rica digital nomad visa be available?

-Finally, a digital nomad visa for Costa Rica is available as of July 2022.
+Finally, a digital nomad visa for Costa Rica is now available.
 You can apply if you work remotely in the country, make a minimum of $3000/month, present the required documents, and meet the visa requirements.

 Is Costa Rica good for digital nomads?